Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Traffic Prediction as a Matrix Completion Problem: Problem Formulation

 where $\mathbbm{1}{\{(i,j) \in \Omega\}}$ is the indicator function, taking the value 1 if the condition $(i,j) \in \Omega$ is true and 0 otherwise.
 We utilize the binary mask to exclude the output testing matrix from $\ZZ$.
 That is, we define $\Omega$ as the set of indices corresponding to non-testing outputs, that is

 Consequently,

 The matrix completion problem is then formulated as a rank minimization problem:

 The solution $\widehat{\ZZ}$ is interpreted as the lowest-rank matrix that matches $\ZZ$ exactly (via the constraint) in the entries corresponding to the training data, $\YY_{\tr}$ and $\Phi(\XX_{\tr})$, and the input testing data, $\Phi(\XX_{\te})$.
-Rank minimization \eqref{eq_RMP} is generally NP-hard but it was demonstrated in \cite{candes2009exact} that \eqref{eq_RMP} can be solved exactly if certain sparsity conditions on $\ZZ$ hold, by using convex optimization techniques (via convex relaxation of the rank objective as shown below).
+Rank minimization \eqref{eq_RMP} is generally NP-hard but it was demonstrated in \citep{candes2009exact} that \eqref{eq_RMP} can be solved exactly if certain sparsity conditions on $\ZZ$ hold by using convex optimization techniques (via convex relaxation of the rank objective as shown below).
 The sparsity condition required is that $\ZZ$ be \emph{sufficiently incoherent}, which is achieved when the number of observed entries in the matrix, $|\Omega|$ is $O(N^{1.2} \rank(\ZZ) \log N)$, where $N \equiv \max \{n+h, T_{\tr} + T_{\te}\}$ in our context.
 This ensures faithful reconstruction.
-In our context such bounds can be easily ensured by simply using past days and longer lags (if necessary).
+In our context, increasing the number of observations $|\Omega|$ can be accomplished by using longer lags and more training/testing data or more sensors.
 A more useful application of this bound is to produce upper bound estimates of the rank of $\widehat{\ZZ}$, which will be needed to set up the problem \eqref{eq_RMCP_SVD_0} below.
-Henceforth, we will focus on solving a convex relaxation of the problem and refer readers to \cite{candes2009exact,candes2009power} for further information on these bounds.
+Henceforth, we will focus on solving a convex relaxation of the problem and refer readers to \citep{candes2009exact,candes2009power} for further information on these bounds.

 The main difficulty lies in minimizing the matrix rank.
 This can be observed by noting that $\rank(\MM) = \|\sigma(\MM)\|_0$, where $\sigma(\MM)$ is a vector of the singular values of $\MM$ and $\|\cdot\|_0$ is the $\ell_0$ pseudo-norm which counts the number of non-zero elements of its argument.
 We relax the objective function via a convex surrogate using the nuclear norm $\|\MM\|_* = \trace(\sqrt{\MM^{\top} \MM}) = \|\sigma(\MM)\|_1$.
 (The $\ell_1$ norm in this context is simply the sum of the singular values, since the singular values of a matrix are always non-negative.)
 This yields the relaxed problem: